The Spoke on Coffman

 *Permits may be purchased from the Longmont Downtown Development Authority (LDDA) for spaces in Blue that allow permit holders to park longer than the 2-hour limit.

-Parking Management services for the Spoke on Coffman will be provided by a third-party contractor, LAZ Parking.
-LAZ Parking will provide on-site parking management services including the monitoring of parking spaces and enforcement of the parking garage rules and regulations.
+Parking Management services for the Spoke on Coffman is provided by a third-party contractor, LAZ Parking.
+LAZ Parking provides on-site parking management services including the monitoring of parking spaces and enforcement of the parking garage rules and regulations.
 Please note that all questions or concerns regarding enforcement and payment of citations should be directed to LAZ Parking.
 Contact information is as follows: LAZ Main line: 303-291-1111.
 Billing: coloradobilling@lazparking.com

 This project is the result of a public-private partnership between Boulder County, the Boulder County Housing Authority (BCHA), and the Longmont Downtown Development Authority (LDDA).